zzzprojects/docs/learnentityframeworkcore.com/pages/saving/save-changes-connected-entities.md

 In this case, the entity is already tracked by the current context, so EF Core can detect the change and persist it when `SaveChangesAsync()` runs.

-For the broader saving pipeline, see [SaveChanges](/saving/save-changes).
+For the general saving workflow, see [SaveChanges](/saving/save-changes).

+For a deeper step-by-step explanation of the internal save pipeline, see [How SaveChanges Works](/saving/save-changes-how-it-works).

 ## Insert a Related Entity